Another Book of Nothing Chapters 25 - 29:

 It is this updating of our reactions that we see as personal growth, especially when it changes our sense of being.
 When the heart begins to let go of its fears, no longer springing to the defence of a wounded ego, nor rushing to gratify its yearning for aggrandisement; when it becomes free of craving and aversion - when we are balanced, satisfied in enjoying whatever comes naturally and simply doing whatever life requires or presents itself to be done with equanimity, regardless of success or failure, praise or blame; when indeed we are free of any value judgement whatsoever, bathed in compassion with all there is - remembering the pain of the past and thus unwilling to cause harm to any - then what?

 Then there is no difference between life and death, being or not being.
 Whatever is just is, and that’s just fine.

 The art of wisdom

 That is unless, of course, we find ourselves believing again through habit that the drifting flotsam of identity is where to place our feet, and forget to walk unaided on the waters of pure consciousness.

 Habit is our way of life and most of what we usually are.
 The nature of habit is to grow stronger with each repetition, and the stronger it becomes, the harder it is to change.
 Sri Ramakrishna used to say that great effort is required, when setting out to sea, to sail a boat against the waves and currents close to the shore, but later, in the open sea, a little touch on the tiller now and then is enough to stay on course.

-If we try to notice our habits, especially the mental and emotional tendencies and reactions that lead us round in a circle helplessly covering the same old ground again and again, leaving a mess of confusion that never gets fully resolved - if and when we become aware of this and tire of it - we all wish there was a better way.
+If we try to notice our habits, especially the mental and emotional tendencies and reactions that lead us round in a circle, helplessly covering the same old ground again and again, leaving us in a mess of confusion that never gets fully resolved - if and when we become aware of this endless repetition and tire of it - we inevitably find ourselves wishing there was a better way.